-- 2. Review and oversee the process of resolving of shareholders /investors/ security-holders grievances. - 3.
+- 2. Review of measures taken for effective exercise of voting rights by shareholders. - 3.
 Advise the Board of Directors on matters which can facilitate better investor services and relations. - 4.
 Carry out any other function as is referred by the Board from time to time or enforced by any statutory notification / amendment or modification as may be applicable.

-No. of Meetings held during the year:
+Meetings held during the year:

-During the year, the Committee had 4 meetings on 28th May 2019, 8th August 2019, 25th December 2019 and 4th January 2020.
+During the year, the Committee had 1 meeting on 15th September 2020.